 1. Take a distillery tour

 Many distilleries throughout Scotland open their doors for public tours.
-Check locally or online for tours in the area you’ll be visiting.
+Check online for tours in the area you’ll be visiting.
 Tours, tastings and prices vary.

 Another good bet in Speyside is the Solera Deconstructed tour at Glenfiddich Distillery, where you can create your own blend from 15-year-old cask samples.
 Also on site are exhibitions from their Artist in Residence programme.

 2. Bag tickets to the Spirit of Speyside Whisky Festival